-As a designer, I’m asked this question a lot: “I don’t see a lot of color in farmhouse design.
-Can you incorporate color if you like farmhouse style?”
+As a designer, I’m asked this question a lot: “I don’t see a lot of color in recent styles.
+Is color OUT?”

 First of all, in your own home you can do anything you like!
-Secondly, while the so-called farmhouse style often uses a neutral background of white, grey or black along with wood tones, it is certainly not limited to that palette.
+Secondly, while popular styles often uses a neutral background of white, grey or black along with wood tones, it is certainly not limited to that palette.
 The colors you like are your signature, and your home should reflect your preferences.

-So here’s my RX for adding color to farmhouse decor: keep your background neutral, but bring in some color through paint choices, furnishings, and accessories.
+So here’s my RX for adding colorr: keep your background neutral, but bring in some color through paint choices, furnishings, and accessories.